-CAL LITERATURE
+PIRICAL LITERATURE

-en argued that stock prices are determined by ndamental macroeconomic variables such as the rate, the exchange rate and the inflation.
-Fama ighlights that there exists a significant relationship other s namely: inflation, national, output and industrial on.
-Stock market-output nexus has also been ely studied (Habibullah and Baharumshah, 1996; ah et al., 1999).
-These results indicate that there long run relationship between stock returns and The levels of real economic activity, money M2, exchange rate and interest rate will likely e stock prices through its impact on corporate lity in the same direction.
-Shiller (1989) argues nges in stock prices reflect changes in investor's lions about future values of certain economic s that affect directly the pricing of equities.
+market stock and variable lacroeconomic ^{evelopment}

-nk between Capital market development and rate has in recent time been an issue among ners (Ologunde et al., 2006; Anthony and Kwame is asserted that the financial structure of a firm, he blend of debt and equity financing, changes as es develop.
-It moves towards equity financing the stock market.
-If the rate of interest paid by depositors is increased, investors will patronize is the more and fewer investors will invest on the market.
-This will lead to a decrease in capital ant in the economy.
-Hence, stock market ance and development will be lowered because ation of capital resources plays a crucial role in mination of the rate of the nation's output.
+s often argued that stock prices are determined by The fundamental macroeconomic variables such as the erest rate, the exchange rate and the inflation.
+Fama 81) highlights that there exists a significant relationship ween stock returns and other macroeconomic ables namely: inflation, national, output and industrial duction.
+Stock market-output nexus has also been ensively studied (Habibullah and Baharumshah, 1996; bibullah et al., 1999).
+These results indicate that there sts a long run relationship between stock returns and Put.
+The levels of real economic activity, money Pply M2, exchange rate and interest rate will likely Wence stock prices through its impact on corporate Witability in the same direction.
+Shiller (1989) argues the same direction.
+Since (1966) as Pectations about future values of certain economic thables that affect directly the pricing of equities.
+The link between Capital market development and erest rate has in recent time been an issue among Bearchers (Ologunde et al., 2006; Anthony and Kwame (08).
+It is asserted that the financial structure of a firm, ^{vo).} It is asserted that the financial structure of a mass bis, the blend of debt and equity financing, changes as the blend of debt and equity mancing, on single of the blend of debt and equity mancing, on single of the second s bugh the stock market.
+If the rate of interest paid by with the stock market.
+If the rate of interest restors will patronize to depositors is increased, investors will invest on the banks the more and fewer investors will invest on the adecrease in capital Nanks the more and fewer investors will invest capital Nal market.
+This will lead to a decrease in capital Hestman Hestment in the economy.
+Hence, stock market allocation of the economy.
+Hence, stock because allocation and development will be lowered because allocation of the economy o allocation of capital resources plays a crucial role in determined determination of the rate of the nation's output.

 Osei (2006) investigates both the long run and the short run associations between the Ghana stock market and macroeconomic variables.
 The paper establishes that there is co-integration between the macroeconomic variables and Ghana stock market.
 The results of the short run dynamic analysis and the evidence of co-integration mean that there are both short run and long run relationships between the macroeconomic variables and the index.
 In terms of Efficient Market Hypothesis (EMH), the study establishes that the Ghana stock market is information ally inefficient particularly with respect to inflation, treasury bill rate and world gold price.
-Kuwornu and Owusu-Nantwi (2011) examined the relationship between macroeconomic variables and stock Ghana monthly using market returns in Macroeconomic variables used were consumer price index (as a proxy for inflation), crude oil price, exchange rate and 91-day Treasury bill rate (as a proxy for interest rate).
+Kuwornu and Owusu-Nantwi (2011) examined the relationship between macroeconomic variables and stock market returns in Ghana using monthly Macroeconomic variables used were consumer price index (as a proxy for inflation), crude oil price, exchange rate and 91-day Treasury bill rate (as a proxy for interest rate).
 Full information maximum likelihood estimation procedure was used in establishing the relationship between macroeconomic variables and stock market returns.
 The empirical findings reveal that consumer price index (inflation rate) had a positive significant effect, while exchange rate and Treasury bill rate had negative significant influence on stock market returns.
 On the other hand, crude oil prices do not appear to have any significant effect on stock returns.